edwinbos/edwinbos-nl/_posts/2017-01-07-best-frontend-and-ux-podcasts.markdown

 ---
+title: Best Front-end and UX podcasts
 layout: post
-title:  "Best Front-end and UX podcasts"
-date:   2017-01-07 09:32:18 +0200
+date: '2017-01-07 08:32:18 +0100'
 categories: front-end
 thumbnail: "/media/post/headphone_1500.jpg"
-author: "Edwin Bos"
+author: Edwin Bos
 ---

 Listening to a podcast is an easy way to keep up-to-date with the latest trends.
-I made a list of the best Front-End and User Experience podcasts I listen to.
+I made a list of the best Front-End and User Experience podcasts.

 ### Front-end podcast